annakozina/Getting_and_Cleaning_Data_Project/CodeBook.md

 ID of the 30 volunteers  who performed the activity ranges from 1 to 30.

 Variable: Activity_labels
-Description Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
+Description: Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS